maxvons/astro-blog-starter/README.md

 npm run format-check
 ```

-If you use VS Code, I strongly suggest that you install the [Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and add a local `.vscode` folder with a `settings.json` file and add the following contents:
+If you use VS Code, I strongly suggest that you install the [Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and add a local `.vscode` folder with a `settings.json` file with the following contents:

 ```json
 {